 Faculty Position, Tenure Track, Neuroscience

-The Department of Neuroscience on the Jupiter, FL campus of The Scripps Research Institute (TSRI) is seeking outstanding applicants for tenure track faculty positions at all levels.
-We invite applications from ambitious and interactive investigators from all areas of modern neuroscience applying molecular, genetic, biochemical, biophysical, cellular anatomical, and behavioral approaches to elucidate the mechanisms underlying nervous system function and its disorders.
+The Department of Neuroscience at The Scripps Research Institute, La Jolla, CA is seeking outstanding applicants for tenure-track faculty position, at all levels.
+We invite applications from ambitious and interactive investigators from all areas of neuroscience applying molecular, genetic, biochemical, electrophysiological, cellular, anatomical, and behavioral approaches to elucidate the mechanisms underlying nervous system function and its disorders.

-We particularly encourage applications from established investigators; inquiries about opportunities and nominations can be directed to Department Chair Dr. Kirill Martemyanov.
+We encourage applications from established investigators; inquiries about opportunities and applications can be directed to Department Chair Dr. Hollis Cline at email@example.com

-Interested candidates should submit their Curriculum Vitae and statement of research interests and their future research plans at http://apply.interfolio.com/78269.
-Candidates for the Assistant Professor level should also include contact information for at least three professional references at stage II review, if requested.
+Interested candidates should submit a cover letter, their Curriculum Vitae, a statement of research interests and their future research plans at http://apply.interfolio.com/78269.
+Candidates for the Assistant Professor level will include contact information for at least three professional references at stage II review, if requested.